Hybrid martial arts

-Hybrid martial arts, also known as hybrid fighting systems or sometimes eclectic martial arts or freestyle martial arts, refer to mixed martial arts or fighting systems that incorporate techniques and theories from several particular martial arts (eclecticism).
+Hybrid martial arts, also known as hybrid fighting systems or sometimes eclectic martial arts or freestyle martial arts, referred to as mixed martial arts or fighting systems that incorporate techniques and theories from several martial arts.
 While numerous martial arts borrow or adapt from other arts and to some extent could be considered hybrids, a hybrid martial art emphasizes its disparate origins.

 History

-The idea of hybridization or "mixing" of martial arts traditions originates in the 5th Century BC.
-The concept rose to wide popularity during 5th Century BC in Greek Olympic game Pankration, which uses aspects derived from various arts including boxing and wrestling.
+The idea of hybridization or "mixing" of martial arts traditions originates in the 5th century BC.
+The concept rose to wide popularity during 5th century BC in Greek Olympic game Pankration, which uses aspects derived from various arts including boxing and wrestling.

+Notable hybrid martial arts

+Hybrid martial arts are systems that blend techniques and philosophies from multiple traditional martial arts, creating comprehensive and adaptable methods for self-defense, sport, and combat.
+These arts typically integrate striking, grappling, and weapons training, allowing practitioners to handle various combat scenarios effectively.

-Examples of hybrid martial arts
+Some notable hybrid martial arts include: